 If the thought of Eddie Redmayne and Felicity Jones in a Victorian hot-air balloon adventure is not enough to get you hooked, then the true story behind the dangerous expedition that changed history definitely will.
 ‘The Aeronauts’ is a biographical drama based on an amalgam of the flights mentioned in Richard Holmes’ book, Falling Upwards: How We Took to the Air, which follows the pioneer generation of balloon aeronauts of the nineteenth century.
 It particularly takes up the ambitious and precarious journey of English meteorologist and aeronaut, James Glaisher, who broke the world record of flying at the highest altitude on September 5, 1862.

-The story of ‘The Aeronauts’ revolves around Glaisher and Wren, an unlikely duo, as they team-up to embark on an ambitious and dangerous voyage towards discovery.
-As they fly higher than anyone else in history before them, the flight not only breaks all records, but also becomes an epic fight for survival, with the duo encountering life-threatening challenges in their journey.
-Even as the movie is based on James Glaisher’s famous record-breaking 1862 balloon flight, and his quest to establish the new science of meteorology, it does take several artistic liberties.
-The end result is most definitely captivating and beautiful, but not entirely accurate.
+The story of ‘The Aeronauts’ revolves around Glaisher and Wren, an unlikely duo, as they team up to embark on an ambitious and dangerous voyage toward discovery.
+As they fly higher than anyone else in history before them, the flight not only breaks all records but also becomes an epic fight for survival, with the duo encountering life-threatening challenges in their journey.
+Even as the movie is based on James Glaisher’s famous record-breaking 1862 balloon flight and his quest to establish the new science of meteorology, it does take several artistic liberties.
+The result is most captivating and beautiful, but not entirely accurate.

 September 5, 1862: What Actually Happened

-Glaisher served as Superintendent of the Department of Meteorology and Magnetism at the Royal Observatory, Greenwich for over thirty-four years.
-He was later elected as a Fellow of the Royal Society in June 1849.
-Glaisher was a founding member of the Meteorological Society as well as Aeronautical Society of Great Britain.
-He was also an elected member of the Royal Photography Society where he later served as the president.
+Glaisher served as Superintendent of the Department of Meteorology and Magnetism at the Royal Observatory, Greenwich, for over thirty-four years.
+He was later elected a Fellow of the Royal Society in June 1849.
+Glaisher was a founding member of the Meteorological Society and the Aeronautical Society of Great Britain.
+He was also an elected member of the Royal Photography Society, where he later served as president.

 But if there is one thing he was most famous for, it was definitely for being a pioneering balloon aeronaut of the nineteenth century.

-James Glaisher along with his co-pilot Henry Tracey Coxwell, a professional balloonist, made a series of balloon ascents between 1862 and 1866, in order to advance the meteorological knowledge of the time.
+James Glaisher, along with his co-pilot Henry Tracey Coxwell, a professional balloonist, made a series of balloon ascents between 1862 and 1866 in order to advance the meteorological knowledge of the time.
 These ascents were made in order to study the temperature and humidity in the upper atmosphere.
 Till the 1860s, the knowledge about the upper atmosphere remained limited.
-Glaisher and Coxwell’s aerial expeditions were an attempt to further this knowledge in order to understand and forecast weather conditions.
+Glaisher and Coxwell’s aerial expeditions were an attempt to further this knowledge to understand and forecast weather conditions.

-Coxwell, somehow managed to pull the ropes and open the parachute valve before losing consciousness, leading to a safe descent for the two of them.
-Glaisher had carried a pigeon with him on the flight which passed away because of the loss of oxygen.
-Coxwell, in this aerial expedition, ended up a hero who saved both Glaisher and himself, and led to the safe return of the Mammoth.
+Coxwell somehow managed to pull the ropes and open the parachute valve before losing consciousness, leading to a safe descent for the two of them.
+Glaisher had carried a pigeon with him on the flight, which passed away because of the loss of oxygen.
+In this aerial expedition, Coxwell ended up a hero who saved both Glaisher and himself and led to the safe return of the Mammoth.

 The Aeronauts: What Happens in the Movie

 Though ‘The Aeronauts’ is based on Glaisher’s balloon ascent of September 5, 1862, in reality, the movie ends up being more of a fictional account of the Mammoth’s flight.
-In the film, the balloon is launched from London, but in actuality, it was launched from Wolverhampton, as it was a safer option compared to London because of its proximity to water.
-The movie has also been criticized for the elimination of Coxwell’s character from the film, turning him into a hero lost in history.
-Instead, it introduces us to the fictional character of the courageous female balloonist, Amelia Wren, who replaces Coxwell as Glaisher’s co-pilot in the movie.
+In the film, the balloon is launched from London, but it was actually launched from Wolverhampton, as it was a safer option than London because of its proximity to water.
+The movie has also been criticized for eliminating Coxwell’s character from the film, turning him into a hero lost in history.
+Instead, it introduces us to the fictional character of the courageous female balloonist Amelia Wren, who replaces Coxwell as Glaisher’s co-pilot in the movie.

 In an interview, Keith Moore of the Royal Society was stated saying, “It’s a great shame that Henry Coxwell isn’t portrayed because he performed very well and saved the life of a leading scientist”.

 Several other critics have praised ‘The Aeronauts’ portrayal of a strong female protagonist.
 In response to the criticism, director Tom Harper explained his intentions behind introducing Amelia’s character in this film, as ‘The Aeronauts’ was never meant to be a documentary.
 Instead, he actively chose to use a combination of the stories from Richard Holmes’ Falling Upwards.
-In fact, Amelia’s character, as played by Felicity Jones, was inspired by and based on two real life female balloonists on the nineteenth century – Sophie Blanchard, and Margaret Graham.
+In fact, Amelia’s character, as played by Felicity Jones, was inspired by and based on two real-life female balloonists in the nineteenth century – Sophie Blanchard and Margaret Graham.

-Amelia Wren’s character is a brave entertainer and balloonist, who dares to continue working as an aeronaut as a widow, even when the world discourages her.
-Sophie Blanchard was the first woman to work as a professional balloonist, and continued to work even after husband’s death, much like Amelia in the film.
-Graham was the first British woman to make a solo flight, and was also the first woman to make a night-time ascent in a balloon, both remarkable feats for the time.
+Amelia Wren’s character is a brave entertainer and balloonist who dares to continue working as an aeronaut as a widow, even when the world discourages her.
+Sophie Blanchard was the first woman to work as a professional balloonist, and she continued to work even after her husband’s death, much like Amelia in the film.
+Graham was the first British woman to make a solo flight and the first woman to make a night-time ascent in a balloon, both remarkable feats for the time.

 Read More: Where Was The Aeronauts Filmed?